J.P. Crawford Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the second-ranked team ERA among all MLB pitching staffs (3.60).
+- The Rays' 3.66 team ERA ranks fourth among all league pitching staffs.

-- Rays pitchers combine to rank 11th in baseball in home runs given up (87 total, one per game).
+- Rays pitchers combine to give up the 10th-fewest home runs in baseball (88 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.